SahilAggarwal2004/react-text-to-speech/website/docs/usage/speech.md

 import { useLayoutEffect, useMemo, useState } from "react";
 import Markdown from "react-markdown";
 import Speech, { HighlightedText } from "react-text-to-speech";
+import rehypeRaw from "rehype-raw";
+import rehypeSanitize from "rehype-sanitize";
 import remarkGfm from "remark-gfm";

 function MarkdownText({ text }) {